makersacademy/ruby-coding-challenge/lib/approach.md

 How to do this for each pair of items in an array?
 Not sure how to isolate pairs.
 Need to research Is there a method which can do this?
 Need to research How to turn nested paired arrays into a hash?
-Need to research

-Pairing up items in an array : try arrayname.each_slice(2).to_a Turning nested array with paired items into hash: try .to_h
+Need to research Pairing up items in an array : try arrayname.each_slice(2).to_a Turning nested array with paired items into hash: try .to_h Test with different arguments

+#Q7 -
+How to isolate capital letters from a string?
+How to remote capital letters from a string?
+Possibly can identify capital letters as uppercase?
+With gsub, can replace identified characters.
+But how will this work with uppercase letters?